Phil Anselmo from Pantera Talks About Tattoos and Football

 Although Phil loves football, I doubt you will be seeing any of his bands, past or present, playing the halftime show at the Super Bowl, but if they did I might actually consider watching the Super Bowl and you might actually consider watching the halftime show!

 (Rose Riot is a photographer in Atlanta and contributing blogger for Tattoo Artist Magazine)

-This entry was posted on February 16, 2011 by Tattoo Artist Magazine.
+This entry was posted on February 16, 2011 by modeledzero.
 It was filed under Music, tats, tattoo, tattoo artist magazine, tattooing, tattoos and was tagged with arson anthem, atlanta, dallas, dime bag, down, football, fort worth, hank 3, hank III, Housecore Records, Masquerade, metal, new orleans saints, NFL, pantera, phil Anselmo, photos, pics, pictures, punk rock, randy adams, shelton hak williams, super bowl, super bowl 44, superjoint ritual, TAM, tats, tattoo, tattoo artist magazine, tattooer, tattooing, tattoos, texas.